 The postgraduate team prides itself in providing a supportive infrastructure to stimulate a strong PhD research culture.
-In addition to formal research training doctoral students:
+In addition to formal research training, doctoral students:

 - Attend an annual lunchtime seminar series (meeting together approximately twice a month)

-- Participate in research conferences and School-based research seminars
+- Participate in research conferences and school-based research seminars

 - Attend doctoral student meetings called 'Research Saturdays', especially designed to encourage the participation of part-time students

+A full list of events can be found on our doctoral events programme page.
 Funding opportunities are available to support national and international research-related networking and internships.

-View more information on the University Postgraduate Prospectus.
+View more information on the Postgraduate Prospectus.

 To apply for a PhD you should hold a Masters degree with at least Merit, or an equivalent qualification, and have an interest in research.